haflidif/azureviking-examples/mvp-dagen-2024-revolutionizing-workload-deployment/mdp-private-networking/_header.md

 ### Steps
 1. Clone this repository to your local machine.
-2. Navigate to the `private-networking` directory.
+2. Navigate to the `mdp-private-networking` directory.
 3. Create the `terraform.tfvars` file with your Azure DevOps Organization URL, Personal Access Token, and suffix to use for all resources created, example below.

 #### terraform.tfvars